aayushswami123/calculator-ai/README.md

 # Calculator-ai

-this is the cod for the functional Calculator  .
+this is the code for the functional Calculator  .